-The short answer to the question, “Who is responsible when a serious injury occurs on a golf course,” is: “It depends.”
-If a company or another person violated a safety rule, or was careless and caused injury, they may be liable.
-It is also true that it just might not be anyone’s fault unless a the person injured can prove someone on the golf course, or the owner and operator of the course or other entity, was unsafely negligent.
+The short answer to the question, “Who is responsible when a serious injury occurs on a golf course?,” is: “It depends.”
+If a company or another person violated a safety rule or was careless and caused injury, they may be liable.
+It is also true that it just might not be anyone’s fault unless the person injured can prove someone on the golf course, or the owner and operator of the course or other entity, was unsafely negligent.

 In a 1997 Illinois appellate court decision, two golfers were playing together when the ball hit by one of them hit the other in the head.
 The injured golfer sued his friend for negligence.
-The defendant claimed that, in order to collect, the plaintiff needed to prove that the defendant was not just negligent, but had acted in a wanton and reckless manner.
+The defendant claimed that to collect, the plaintiff needed to prove that the defendant was not just negligent, but had acted in a wanton and reckless manner.

-The appellate court engaged in a comprehensive discussion about the differences in non-contact sports, like golf, and contact sports where having contact with other players or a ball are part of the game.
+The appellate court engaged in a comprehensive discussion about the differences between non-contact sports, like golf, and contact sports where having contact with other players or a ball is part of the game.
 Those injured while playing in a contact sport must prove the one who caused the injury acted in a wanton and reckless manner, an elevated form of negligence.